 Not having the convenience of disposable plastic items will take some adjustment and getting used to.
 In the long run though; I think it will prove to be very beneficial to our environment and country as a whole.

-Are you taking any steps to reduce your use of single use plastics?
+Are you taking any steps to reduce your use of single-use plastics?
 Let me know in the comments.

-Facts taken from: www.earthday.org
+Facts are taken from www.earthday.org